 If you can’t answer this question, you’re not alone.
 Whether your content marketing is meant to impact brand awareness, performance marketing, revenue, or something in between, measuring the ROI of content marketing can be a lot less black and white than it is for other types of marketing.

 Today we’ll dive into exactly how to calculate ROI for your content marketing efforts, with step-by-step instructions to pulling the metrics that matter.
+We’ll also share some content marketing tips and best practices along the way.

 What is Content Marketing ROI?

-Content marketing ROI is a percentage that results from comparing the cost of creating and distributing content, versus the business revenue that resulted those efforts.
+Content marketing ROI is a percentage that results from comparing the cost of creating and distributing content, versus the business revenue that resulted from those efforts.

 This is true even if you operate to achieve brand awareness goals.
 I assure you, there is no company out there that spends money on brand awareness campaigns for their health—they do so because they believe that brand awareness campaigns will eventually impact their bottom line, and if you can prove that it does, you’ve proven the worth of your work.